developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------

 ### Passwords
-Stores the encrypted password for logging into Admin Mode (blank by default).
-This tag accepts no human input; it is used by EHS to store the encrypted hash of the password entered through the EHS UI.
-Passwords are protected with 256-bit AES encryption and once created and stored in the config file, can be deployed along with all other settings.
+Stores the encrypted password for logging into Admin Mode (blank by default). <b>Do not populate this tag manually in the config file</b>.
+The administrator password will be stored here by EHS after being entered or changed through the Tools menu in EHS Admin Mode.
+EHS uses this tag to store the password as a 256-bit AES-encrypted hash.
+Once a password is created and stored in the config file, it can be mass-deployed along with all other settings.

 <b>Possible values</b>

-* Encrypted hash stored programmatically by EHS (accepts no human input)
+* (for EHS use only; no user input permitted)

 #### Example